top of page

 What is Berserk Syndrome?

-Berserk Syndrome is the term used to describe an alpaca or llama that has become unruly, displaying boisterous, overly inquisitive, excitable and/or aggressive behaviour and, as a result, has become unmanageable and deemed unsafe to handle or even approach from a distance.
+Berserk Syndrome is the term used to describe an alpaca or llama that has become unruly, displaying boisterous, over excitable and/or aggressive behaviour and, as a result, has become unmanageable and deemed unsafe to handle or even approach from a distance.

 Symptoms of Berserk Syndrome

-Alpacas considered to have berserk syndrome display symptoms such as jumping or rearing up at people, biting, spitting, flipping their tail over their back and dipping their neck into a 'U' position, pushing into or charging at people, appearing overly confident, attempting to push people over and, if successful, progress to trampling and screaming.
-Females may also display a disinterest in males presented to them for mating, when the time arises.
+Alpacas considered to have berserk syndrome display symptoms such as jumping/rearing up at people, biting, spitting, flipping their tail over their back & dipping their neck into a 'U' position, pushing into or charging at people, appearing overly confident, attempting to push people over and, if successful, progress to trampling and screaming.
+Females may also display a disinterest in males presented to them for mating when the time arises.

 Why has my alpaca gone berserk?